Meneabe/meneabe.github.io/sample_page.md

 Homoscedasticity: The variance of the residuals is constant across all levels of the independent variable.

 Residual Plot:
-Use the same residual plot to check if residuals have constant variance.
+I used the same residual plot to check if residuals have constant variance.

 ```
 plt.scatter(model.fittedvalues, model.residuals)